Part of Wine By Appointment Chardonnay Winery Series

 Through the decades, Buena Vista has sustained triumphs and setbacks.
 Phylloxera and Prohibition devastated the winery by destroying the grapes with the Phylloxera louse and economic destruction with Prohibition.
 The winery has seen a succession of owners; some responsible for memorable wines, others pedestrian.
 In 2011, Jean-Charles Boisett of the Boisett Collection purchased the winery and the original grounds intending to restore the

 Why The Winery Made The Grade:

 Anyone remotely interested in wine, particularly wine of the United States, owes themselves a visit to Buena Vista Winery.
-Jean-Charles Boisette has made major investments in both the physical restoration and raising the reputation of the wine.
+Jean-Charles Boisett has made major investments in both the physical restoration and raising the reputation of the wine.
 Brian Maloney, as Winemaker, and much revered David Ramey, as Consulting Winemaker, have managed to move the needle as far as the quality of Buena Vista wines.
 Their Reserve Chardonnay is rich, redolent of apples and lemons with a nice oak finish that will please those wine lovers of California Chardonnay.

 In 2015, the full restoration and renovation of the winery was complete, which included the addition of the Historic Wine Tool Museum.
 Even guests who don't have the remotest interest in wine will find the twenty-minute light, sound and visual show, presenting the winemaking story through its tools fascinating.

 As much fun as sitting in the winery's numerous patios quaffing wine, strolling the grounds comes in a close second or an even tie.
 History buffs will enjoy the barrel tasting and winery tour.
 The restored Champagne Cellar should be on guests' lists for a visit.
 Note: Buena Vista Winery was the first winery in California to produce sparkling wine.
 If bubbles are your thing, check out their Bubble Lounge.